-Eating peanuts, nuts or seafood may seem trivial, but for people living with food allergies, it can be life-threatening.
+Eating is a trivial thing, except for people living with a food allergy.
+For them, it can be life-threatening.

-Food allergies affect between 4 and 6% of Quebec's population.
-It is a reality that can cause a great sense of daily concern.
-The intensity of a food-related allergic reaction can greatly vary—at times it can be mild and without major consequence, and in certain cases, it can lead to death.
+Food allergies affect 4 to 6% of Quebec's population.
+It is a reality that can cause a great deal of anxiety on a daily basis.
+The intensity of a food-related allergic reaction can greatly vary: sometimes mild and of little consequence, it can, in some cases, lead to death.

 The term "allergen" refers to an element likely to cause an allergic reaction.
-As mentioned earlier, in the case of food allergies, it is foods and additives that are to blame.
-Several foods and additives can cause allergic reactions.
-More than 150 foods can cause them.
-However, allergic reactions are primarily due to eight foods:
+In the case of a food allergy, it is the foods or additives that are to blame, and many of them can cause allergic reactions, more than 150, in fact.
+Nevertheless, allergic reactions are primarily due to nine foods:

-Food additives (such as food colorants or sulfites) are fewer, but can cause just as much damage.
+Food additives (such as food colorants or sulfites) are fewer in number, but they can cause just as much damage.

-It is important to be ready to react when an allergic reaction occurs.
-Anyone who suffers from a serious allergy must always have an epinephrine auto-injector in his/her possession to counter the reaction immediately.
-Your pharmacist and your doctor can explain to you how to use it optimally and safely.
-When the time comes, it is necessary to administer one or two injections (depending on the circumstances) as quickly as possible, and then go to the emergency room immediately to receive other medical care.
+It is important to be prepared when an allergic reaction occurs.
+Anyone with a severe allergy should carry an epinephrine auto-injector to counter the reaction immediately.
+Your pharmacist and your doctor can advise you on the safe and optimal use of this medication.
+When the time comes, you should administer one or two injections (depending on the circumstances) as quickly as possible, then go to the emergency room immediately for further medical attention.

 Prevention is the most effective strategy to avoid the consequences of an allergic reaction.
-Thus, contact with the allergen at issue must be avoided.
-This isn't always easy, but strictly following certain precautions can make all the difference.
-Traces of allergens can be found just about anywhere without our knowledge.
+This means avoiding contact with the allergen at issue.
+This isn't always easy, but strict precautions can make all the difference.
+Traces of allergens can be found almost anywhere without our knowledge.
 Constant vigilance is important.

 Here are a few practical tips to avoid contact with an allergen:

-Food allergies must always be taken seriously.
-Speak to your pharmacist for additional information about food allergies or the drugs used if an allergic reaction occurs.
+Speak to your pharmacist for additional information about food allergies, or about the medications used for allergic reactions.